 Equation (1) nests a wide range of dynamic relationships of interest in macroeconomics.
-Consider the example of the Hybrid New Keynesian Phillips Curve (henceforth, the "Phillips Curve"), where π_t denotes inflation, π{t+1}^e is a measure of price setters' period texpectation of inflation in t + 1, and gap_t is an output gap measure (the deviation of actual economic activity from the level without price rigidities).
+Consider the example of the Hybrid New Keynesian Phillips Curve (henceforth, the "Phillips Curve"), where π_t denotes inflation, π{t+1}^e is a measure of price setters' period t expectation of inflation in t + 1, and gap_t is an output gap measure (the deviation of actual economic activity from the level without price rigidities).
 Equation (2) maps into the more general problem in (1) with $y_t = \pi_t$, $Y_t = [\pi{t-1}, \pi{t+1}^e, gap_t]'$ and $\beta = [\gamma_b, \gamma_f, \lambda]'$.
-The estimation of $\beta = [\gamma_b, \gamma_f, \lambda]'$ is complicated by a number of well-known problems that result in $E[Y_tu_t] \neq 0$, see for instance Mavroeidis et al. (2014) or McLeay and Tenreyro (2019) for discussions.
-A general source of endogeneity is measurement error, as in practice the output gap and inflation expectations must be replaced with proxy measures.
-A second source of endogeneity problems is simultaneity, since the error term typically includes structural shocks that also influence the endogenous variables in Y_t .
-Many theoretical dynamic relationships include expectations and other endogenous explanatory variables, and therefore face similar problems.
+The estimation of $\beta = [\gamma_b, \gamma_f, \lambda]'$ is complicated by a number of well-known problems that result in $E[Y_t u_t] \neq 0$, see for instance Mavroeidis et al. (2014) or McLeay and Tenreyro (2019) for discussions.
+One source of endogeneity is measurement error, as in practice the output gap and inflation expectations must be replaced with proxy measures.
+A second source of endogeneity is simultaneity, since the error term generally includes structural shocks that also influence the endogenous variables in Y_t .
+Many theoretical dynamic relationships include expectations and other endogenous explanatory variables and therefore face similar problems.

-(2) $$\pi_t = \gamma_b \pi{t-1} + \gamma_f \pi{t+1}^e + \lambda gap_t + u_t$$

-A common approach in the literature is to rely on dynamics for identification and use lagged variables as instrumental variables.
-In the Phillips Curve example, it is typical to use $gap{t-1}, gap{t-2}, \ldots$ and $\pi{t-2}, \pi{t-3}, \ldots$ or lags of other readily available macroeconomic variables.1 Instrument exogeneity in this case requires that the error term u_t is uncorrelated with any of the determinants of the instrumenting lagged macroeconomic variables.
-In other words, the shocks (and lags thereof) comprising the error term u_t must be uncorrelated with the shocks generating lags of gap_t and π_t .
-There is no general theoretical justification for this assumption; lags of output gaps or inflation, for example, are not valid instruments for (2) in fully specified medium-scale macroeconomic models such as the Smets and Wouters (2007) model.
-For this reason, Barnichon and Mesters (2020) propose current and lagged values of direct measures of structural shocks believed to be uncorrelated with u_t as instrumental variables.
-In practice, however, the literature is rarely comfortable with imposing the strong assumption of unconditional lag exogeneity on available empirical measures of structural shocks, such as empirical measures of monetary policy surprises, and typically avoids doing so in other contexts by including a rich set of lagged macroeconomic controls.
-Unfortunately, including such controls in both stages of 2SLS with lagged economic shocks as instruments shrinks their explanatory power towards that of only the contemporaneous value of the instrumenting shocks, resulting in weaker or even under-identification.
+(2) $$\pi_t = \gamma_b \pi{t-1} + \gamma_f \pi{t+1}^e + \lambda gap_t + u_t ,$$ in this case, requires that the error term u_t is uncorrelated with any of the instrumenting lagged macroeconomic variables.
+In other words, the shocks (and lags thereof) influencing the error term u_t must be uncorrelated with the shocks influencing the lagged variables used as instruments.
+When these instruments are lags of endogenous variables, there is no general reason to believe that restrictions of this sort hold in reality.
+Lags of the output gap or inflation are, for example, not valid instruments for (2) in empirically plausible medium-scale macroeconomic models such as the Smets and Wouters (2007) model.
+For this reason, Barnichon and Mesters (2020) propose 2SLS with current and lagged values of external measures of monetary policy shocks as instruments, as these measures are potentially more credibly uncorrelated with u_t than lagged macro variables.
+However, when using such measures to identify monetary impulse responses, the literature is rarely comfortable with imposing the strong assumption that the instrument is unconditionally uncorrelated with lags of the error term (unconditional lag exogeneity), and usually avoids doing so by including a rich set of lagged macroeconomic controls in vector autoregressive models (VARs) and local projections (LPs).
+Unfortunately, as we will show, including such controls in 2SLS regressions with a distributed lag (DL) of shocks as instruments shrinks the explanatory power of the instruments to that of only the contemporaneous value, resulting in weaker or even under-identification.